GraceeFlower/simple-login/README.md

 # simple-login
 Here comes a pink login-page for you~
-It contains two parts:
+It contains three parts:
 - Username
 - Password
+- Submit

 Or, maybe the title is one of the part~ ?

 Tell you the secret!
 If you enter **"123"** for both the input boxes,
+and click the button,
 you will be the treasure person of me~